 Compensation costs related to stock-based payment transactions are recognized in the consolidated financial statements.
 The amount of compensation cost is measured based on the grant-date fair value of the equity (or liability) instruments issued.
 The Company determines compensation cost for restricted stock units ("RSUs") and phantom stock units based on the grant-date fair value of the underlying common stock adjusted for expected dividends paid over the required vesting period for non-participating awards.
 Compensation cost is recognized over the period that an officer, employee, or non-employee director is required to provide service in exchange for the award.
-For RSUs with market conditions, the Company estimates the grant date fair value using a Monte Carlo valuation model and recognizes the expense for the awards over the period in which the condition is assessed regardless of whether the market condition is ultimately achieved.
-For awards subject to graded vesting, the Company recognizes expense over the service period for each separately vesting portion of the award as if the award was, in-substance, multiple awards.
+For RSUs with market conditions, the Company estimates the grant date fair value using a Monte Carlo valuation model and recognizes the expense for the awards over the period for each separately vesting portion of the award as if the award was, in-substance, multiple awards.
 The Company recognizes compensation cost for RSUs that are expected to vest and records cumulative adjustments in the period that the expectation changes.